 The law prohibits all forms of forced or compulsory labor.
 Nevertheless, there were reports that such practices continued to occur, often involving Romani, persons with disabilities, and children.
 The government did not effectively enforce the law and took limited measures to prevent forced or compulsory labor.
 The law criminalizes forced labor, and penalties for violations were commensurate with those of other serious crimes, such as kidnapping, but were not evenly applied in all sectors.

-According to the Ministry of Internal Affairs, 16.5 percent of human trafficking victims officially identified in 2019 were exploited specifically for labor purposes.
-In June organized crime investigators detained five individuals on charges of modern slavery.
-The individuals were accused of having kidnapped and detained several persons with a vulnerable background or mental health problems; the victims were used for agricultural work without pay, starved, and forced to live in inadequate farm annexes.
+According to the Ministry of Internal Affairs, 16 percent of human-trafficking victims officially identified in 2020 were exploited specifically for labor purposes.
+In 2019 organized-crime investigators detained five individuals on charges of modern slavery.
+The individuals were accused of having kidnapped and detained several persons with a vulnerable background or mental-health problems; the victims were used for agricultural work without pay, starved, and forced to live in inadequate farm annexes.
 This case remained pending as of December.

 Men, women, and children were subjected to labor trafficking in agriculture, construction, domestic service, hotels, and manufacturing.
 Organized rings, often involving family members, forced persons, including significant numbers of Romani women and children, to engage in begging and petty theft (see section 7.c.).

 Also see the Department of State’s Trafficking in Persons Report at www.state.gov/trafficking-in-persons-report/.

 C. PROHIBITION OF CHILD LABOR AND MINIMUM AGE FOR EMPLOYMENT